oktapath/oktapath.github.io/_posts/2020-10-02-dotnet-api.markdown

 ### Comments

 A great habit to get into to early on, is to decorate your methods with comments at the very beginning.
-Even if you dont know what the API may look like, you do know what its trying to do.
+Even if you don't know what the API may look like, you do know what its trying to do.
 So comment it.
 This will make you APIs more consumable and your Swagger specs more readable and informative.

 ```csharp
 /// <summary>